williamteoh1976/Localization/Learn/LearningPaths-sv-se.md

 - Dynamics 365 for Talent
 - Dynamics 365 Business Central
 - Power Platform—Introduction, business value, and demos
-- Microsoft runs on trust
+- Dynamics 365 AI - Insights-driven business applications

 ## [Get started with Dynamics 365 for Finance and Operations](https://docs.microsoft.com/sv-se/learn/paths/get-started-with-dynamics-365-for-finance-and-ops)
-#### Inlärningsväg - 1 h 12 min - 3 moduler
+#### Inlärningsväg - 1 h 15 min - 3 moduler
 Learn how Microsoft Dynamics 365 for Finance and Operations supports businesses to manage their global financial systems, operational business processes, and streamlined supply chains to empower people to make fast, informed decisions.
 As the first step in your career of working with Finance and Operations, you must familiarize yourself with its features and functionality, regardless of your desired role.

 Modules: